HD 117566

 HD 117566, also known as HR 5091, is a solitary yellow-hued star located in the northern circumpolar constellation Camelopardalis.
 It has an apparent magnitude of 5.74, making it faintly visible to the naked eye.
 This object is relatively close at a distance of 291 light years based on Gaia DR3 parallax measurements but is receding with a heliocentric radial velocity of 14 km/s.
 At its current distance, HD 117566's brightness is diminished by 0.12 magnitudes due to interstellar dust.

 HD 117566 has a stellar classification of G3 IIIb Fe−1 CH1, indicating that it is a G-type giant with an under-abundance of iron and an overabundance of the CH radical in its spectrum.
 Its evolutionary stage is unclear.
-A 1994 paper places it in the Hertzsprung gap, indicating it has ceased hydrogen core fusion and is now evolving toward the red giant branch (RGB).
-However, Mishenina et al. (2006) said that HD 117566 is already past the RGB and is on the horizontal branch, fusing helium at its core.
-Nevertheless, it has 2.29 times the mass of the Sun and, at the age of 760 million years, it has expanded to 7.2 times the Sun's radius.
+A 1994 paper places it in the Hertzsprung gap, indicating it has ceased hydrogen core fusion and is now evolving toward the red giant branch (RGB), and Gaia Data Release 3 models agree that it is a subgiant.
+It has 2.29 times the mass of the Sun and, at the age of 760 million years, it has expanded to 7.2 times the Sun's radius.
 It radiates 38.2 times the luminosity of the Sun from its photosphere at an effective temperature of 5420 K. HD 117566 has a solar metallicity and spins modestly with a projected rotational velocity of 9 km/s.